takemaru/dnet/README.md

 bound means a theoretical bound under which the minimum loss never be (see Section 3.3 in [theory.pdf] in detail).
-In the optimal configuration, switch-4, switch-7, switch-12, and switch-15 are open, and other switches are closed.
+In the optimal configuration, switch-4, switch-7, switch-12, and switch-15 are open, and the other switches are closed.

 Limitations
 ---------------------------------------------------------------------